- Deep tillage is not a generally recommended farm practice in Saskatchewan;

-- Deep tillage should be carried out only when there is a hardpan soil that restricts roots and water to a shallow soil depth
+- Deep tillage should be carried out only when there is a hardpan layer that restricts roots and water to a shallow soil depth;

-- Deep ripping is considerably less expensive than deep plowing, but may have to be repeated every 5 to 10 years
+- Deep ripping is considerably less expensive than deep plowing, but may have to be repeated;

-- Deep ripping Solonetzic soils in the Black and Gray soil zones works adequately and is less expensive than deep plowing.
+- Deep ripping Solonetzic soils in the Black and Gray soil zones works adequately and is less expensive than deep plowing; and

 Why Deep Till Soils